V-in-square map: Usage

 The geography of V-in-square maps is based on a single sentence in the Etymologiae of Isidore of Seville, written in the early 7th century: "For Asia extends from south to north in the east, but Europe from the north to the west, Africa from the west to the south."
 There are 35 known examples of V-in-square maps and 31 of them are illustrations of Book 14 of the Etymologiae, where they always accompany a T and O map.
 Only three V-in-square maps are not accompanied by a T and O map.
 The two map types both generally show Asia as being the same size as Europe and Africa combined, but the T and O map is otherwise a much better representation of Isidore's full description of the world.
 Although Isidore may have included a T and O map in his original work, the V-in-square map does not originate with him, but was probably designed by an early copyist.
 Although the V-in-square map illustrates Book 14, the names of Noah's sons are drawn from Book 9.

 V-in-square maps appear only in manuscripts.
 The earliest known example is found with a copy of the Etymologiae made before 811.
 It continued to be included in copies as late as the 15th century, but not later.
-The most elaborate example of the type was that painted by the Master of Jouvenel des Ursin for a copy of Giovanni Colonna's Mare historiarum, which may have been based on a V-in-square map in a copy of 's translation of Augustine's De civitate Dei, where it could have been used to show the monstrous races as all descended from Adam.
+The most elaborate example of the type was that painted by the Master of Jouvenel des Ursin for a copy of Giovanni Colonna's Mare historiarum, which may have been based on a V-in-square map in a copy of Raoul de Presles's translation of Augustine's De civitate Dei, where it could have been used to show the monstrous races as all descended from Adam.

 A copy of Corpus Pelagianum made at Oviedo around 1200 (now Madrid, Biblioteca nacional de España, MS 1513, but known as the Códice de Batres) contains a highly unusual square map on the back of the first folio.
 Patrick Marschner suggests that it is based on the V-in-square map type influenced by the T and O: "the map ... seems to follow the schematic approach of the V-in-square maps rather than that of T-O maps." it is square with the cardinal directions labelled, the continents labelled by Noah's sons and divided into three parts albeit with vertical lines, perhaps to better accommodate the copious text.